-53 years - 1970 to 2023.
+54 years - 1970 to 2024.
 The template used by most Local Authorities is generally the same, which means the structure of the data is consistent over time and the data is therefore comparable with previous periods.
+It should be noted by users that where data is provided at the local authority level, the boundaries of some local authorities have been changed.
+For example, in June 2019 Cork City Council's boundary was expanded to include adjacent and nearby urban areas that were previously within the jurisdiction of Cork County Council.